eonil/swift-segment-query/README.md

 -----------------
 For single item insert/remove at random location,

-With list of 1 128K 8-byte integer values,
+With list of 1 128K 8-byte random integer values,
 - 4x faster than `Swift.Array`.
 - Comparable with `BTree.List`(by Lőrentey).
 Quite close benchmark numbers.

-With list of 1 million 8-byte integer values,
+With list of 1 million 8-byte random integer values,
 - 4x faster* than `BTree.List`(by Lőrentey).

 *`BTree.List` is faster if insertion is done sequentially.